joshukraine/mac-bootstrap/README.md

 Mac Bootstrap
 =============

 The purpose of this script is to provision a new machine running a fresh install of macOS.
 It includes the software, dotfiles, and general preference I use for Ruby on Rails development.
-The command line environment is based on zsh, vim and tmux running in iTerm.
+The command line environment is based on zsh, vim and tmux running in iTerm2.

 The [`bootstrap`](https://github.com/joshukraine/mac-bootstrap/blob/master/bootstrap) script is very specific to the Mac platform.
 It has been successfully tested on the following versions of macOS: